 This all made good sense…unless you’re a zebra.

 Apparently, mine is a rare form of prostate cancer.
 It develops rapidly.
-So, instead of being diagnosed with a PSA in the single digits, I was diagnosed as Stage 4 with a PSA of 599.
+So, instead of being diagnosed with a PSA in the single digits, I was diagnosed, as I’ve said, at Stage 4 with a PSA of 599.
 The cancer had metastasized from my prostate to my bones, causing lesions from my skull to lower body.
 While possibly treatable…unlike earlier stage prostate cancers, it is not curable.

 Besides my obvious personal interest in guidelines that reduce testing for prostate cancer, particularly in older men, I also have interest from my seventeen years of experience as the CEO of the Pulmonary Hypertension Association (PHA).

 Pulmonary Arterial Hypertension (PAH) is a rare disease in which there is a proliferation of cells or thickening of the arteries between the heart and the lungs.
 As the blood flow between the two organs is slowed, the heart has to work harder.
 Eventually, the heart cannot keep up and fails, causing death.
 Without treatment, survivability for 50% is 2.8 years from point of diagnosis.
 The first treatment was approved by the FDA in 1996.
-Thirteen additional treatments have been approved since 2001.
+Thirteen additional treatments were approved between 2001 and 2016.

 Before 1996, diagnosis for PAH patients didn’t matter much.
 After all, without treatments what could the medical community do?
 Today, with 14 treatments and more on the way, diagnosis matters a great deal.

 Yet, for PAH, diagnosis remains elusive.
 Unlike prostate cancer which can be diagnosed through a simple blood test (mine took less than 24 hours), a PAH diagnosis is done by a more complex process of exclusion.
 In a paper by Lyn Brown, et al, little progress in PAH diagnosis was shown over two decades.
-Indeed, 21% of patients took over two years to get their diagnosis…not a good thing, as stated above, given average survivability for those without treatment of 2.8 years from point of diagnosis.
+Indeed, 21% of patients took over two years to get their diagnosis…not a good thing, as stated above, given the 2.8 year average survivability for those without treatment.

 So, for us at PHA, while we celebrated the rapid expansion of treatments, the Holy Grail was a simple and accurate diagnostic tool.
 While advances are being made, we are not yet at a point where success can be claimed.